eikek/docspell/website/site/content/docs/webapp/metadata.md

 # Document Language

 An important setting is the language of your documents.
 This helps OCR and text analysis.
-You can select between English and German currently.
+You can select between English, German and French currently.
+The language can also specified with each [upload request](@/docs/api/upload.md).

 Go to the *Collective Settings* page and click *Document Language*.
 This will set the lanugage for all your documents.
 It is